 Here's an example...

-From there it "trucked on down that old fairlane" from Aerosmith, Led Zeppelin, Motorhead, Guns'n'Roses, and Metallica to lately "Guitar Hero" and "Rock Band" video games.
+From there it "trucked on down that old fairlane" as a standard, covered by everyone from Led Zeppelin, Aerosmith, Motorhead, Guns'n'Roses, and Metallica, to the "Guitar Hero" and "Rock Band" video games.

 © Tym Stevens